Multifactor Authentication for athenaOne Login

 - Enter the code received through call in the Verify Code field and click Verify.

-If you are a User Admin, you will be able to view and reset authentication factors for a particular user or user group.
-To do this, you can navigate to athenaOne > > Admin | User > Users > User Admin page.
+If you are a User Admin, you will be able to view and reset authentication methods for other users at your practice.
+To do this, you can navigate to athenaOne >

 - Search for the user whose factors you want to view or reset.